List of Blue Mountain State episodes

 Blue Mountain State is an American comedy series that premiered on Spike on January 11, 2010.
 All three of the seasons of the show were aired on Spike TV.
 The series follows the players on the football team of the fictional university, Blue Mountain State, and its rather awkward team "The Goats" as they explore the freedoms of college life, including football, scoring with women, drinking binges, wild partying, and hazing.
-The series was created by Chris Romano, who also stars in the series,Eric Falconer.
+The series was created by Chris Romano, who also stars in the series.

 As of November 30, 2011, a total of 39 episodes have been shown.
 The series was renewed for a second season in February 2010.
 A sneak peek of the second episode of season two aired on October 16; the season premiere was on October 20, 2010.
 Blue Mountain State was renewed for a third season and it premiered on September 21, 2011 with back-to-back episodes.